 The Food and Drug Administration have approved several prescription weight loss pills.
 The FDA provides information about the effectiveness of the pills as well as the possible side effects.
-Weight-loss pills are generally only prescribed to women who are considered to be obese or have a body mass index or 30 or greater.
+Weight-loss pills are generally only prescribed to women with obesity or have a body mass index or 30 or greater.
 There are three types of prescription weight loss pills on the market, including phentermine, orlistat, and sibutramine.
 These three types come in a variety of brand name as well as generic form.
 Phentermine is an appetite suppressant.
 Phentermine side effects include high blood pressure and addiction to the pill.
 Orlistate works by blocking fat absorption in your body.
 Gastrointestinal side effects are most common with Orlistate including diarrhea and loose stools.
 Sibutramine also serves as an appetite suppressant and gives you the feeling of fullness even if you have not eaten anything.
 Sibutramine may cause an increase in heart rate as well as blood pressure.

 Over-the-Counter Weight-Loss Pills